Olaminiyi/25.Deploying-and-Packaging-Applications-into-Kubernetes-with-Helm/README.md

 ```
 ![alt text](images/25.17.png)

-We opted for the **upgrade --install** flag over **helm install** artifactory jfrog/artifactory for enhanced best practices, especially in CI pipeline development for helm deployments.
+We opted for the **upgrade --install** flag over **helm install** artifactory jfrog/artifactory for enhanced best practices, especially in **CI pipeline development for helm deployments**.
 This approach guarantees that helm performs an upgrade if an installation exists.
 In the absence of an existing installation, it conducts the initial install.
 This strategy assures a fail-safe command; it intelligently discerns whether an upgrade or a fresh installation is needed, preventing failures.

 To see the various versions; scrow down and check the right side of the page and click on see all link